LGBTQ people in the United States: Street Transvestite Action Revolutionaries

 Street Transvestite Action Revolutionaries (STAR), founded in 1970 by Sylvia Rivera and Marsha P. Johnson, provided housing and support to homeless LGBT youth in Lower Manhattan.
 Rivera and Johnson funded the organization largely through sex work, becoming known as the "mothers" of the household.
 Initially focused on housing, STAR later advocated for trans recognition in the gay liberation movement, leaving a legacy of resilience and advocacy.
 Rivera briefly revived STAR in 2001 as Street Transgender Action Revolutionaries, continuing the fight for transgender rights until her death in 2002.

 Rights

-LGBT rights in the US have evolved over time and vary on a state-by-state basis.
+LGBTQ rights in the US have evolved over time and vary on a state-by-state basis.
 Sexual acts between persons of the same sex have been legal nationwide in the US since 2003, pursuant to the U.S. Supreme Court ruling in Lawrence v.
 Texas.

 Anti-discrimination laws vary by state.
 Same-sex marriage is legal in every state, pursuant to the U.S. Supreme Court ruling in Obergefell v.
 Hodges.
 Hate crimes based on sexual orientation or gender identity are also punishable by federal law under the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act of 2009.

 Adoption policies in regards to gay and lesbian parents also vary greatly from state to state.
 Some allow adoption by same-sex couples, while others ban all "unmarried couples" from adoption.